linaGirl/ee-log/README.md

 log.error('not good!');
 ```

-you may also require the module itself to log items
+you may also use the module itself to log items

 	const log = require('ee-log');